 Server-side-ad-insertion stitches ads into the content in a single pod, as a single deliverable before it is delivered on the device or browser.
 The ad handling logic is defined at the server level itself hence, the ads carefully bypass the ad blockers.

 SSAI ad serving experience is quite similar to that of a TV ad where an ad request is made during the scheduled break.
-Once this request is made, the ad servers stitches the ads into the video stream prior to sending video.
-This means that the ad blockers can’t interpret this single delivery stream and deciphers it as a content.
+Once this request is made, the ad servers stitch the ads into the video stream prior to sending the video.
+This means that the adblockers can’t interpret this single delivery stream and deciphers it as content.
 SSAI supports personalization and geo-targeting for video content.
 However, it does not support re-targeting

-- Before an ad is displayed, the streaming server request the ad server as to which video ad should be displayed.
+- Before an ad is displayed, the streaming server requests the ad server as to which video ad should be displayed.

-- The ad server looks upon this request, search through exchanges, and comes up with an appropriate video-ad template.
+- The ad server looks upon this request, searches through exchanges, and comes up with an appropriate video-ad template.

-- This compatible streaming server that had asked ad server for video ad will process this template, stitching the ad in the content.
+- This compatible streaming server that had asked the ad server for video ads will process this template, stitching the ad in the content.

-- The video-ads and content is then delivered to the user as a single stream.
+- The video-ads and content are then delivered to the user as a single stream.

 How is SSAI different from traditional client-side-ad-insertion technology?

-With the end users increasingly utilizing ad blocker to avoid online ads, especially browser plugins to block ads, it prevents ads from being displayed on the browser.
-The client-side ad insertion works at browser or device level causing a huge loss to publishers due to ad blockers.
+With the end-users increasingly utilizing ad blockers to avoid online ads, especially browser plugins to block ads, it prevents ads from being displayed on the browser.
+The client-side ad insertion works at the browser or device level causing a huge loss to publishers due to ad blockers.

-The client-side ad insertion switches between ads and main content preceded by the loading indicator.
+The client-side ad insertion switches between ads and the main content preceded by the loading indicator.

 This limits the video playing capability and reduces the quality of service.
-Due to this, there is a high chance of early user drop out, negative impact on overall CPM and ad completion rate.
+Due to this, there is a high chance of early user dropout, a negative impact on overall CPM, and ad completion rate.
 The traditional method caused an additional overhead and burden on publishers due to its negative effect on streaming solutions.
-Thankfully, SSAI is at publishers’ rescue.
+Thankfully, SSAI is at the publishers’ rescue.

 - SSAI helps in bypassing ad blockers allowing the video ads to display with their full potential.

-– SSAI purely concentrates on user experience and have tools that allow users to experience the personalized ads without any trouble.
+- SSAI purely concentrates on user experience and has tools that allow users to experience personalized ads without any trouble.
 In all, SSAI provides an undisrupted viewing experience.

 - It improves the quality of video ad service.

-– Ads are perfectly framed and stitched so that they do not hinder view.
+- Ads are perfectly framed and stitched so that they do not hinder the view.

-– SSAI makes complex video ad scheduling scenarios more easier to control.
+- SSAI makes complex video ad scheduling scenarios easier to control.